 WHY IS AGRICULTURE PART OF THE CLIMATE CHANGE SOLUTION?

-Agriculture and other land-based economies are uniquely placed to be part of the solution to climate change, as they are both an GHGs emissions source and a sink.
+Agriculture and other land-based economies are uniquely placed to be part of the solution to climate change, as they are both a GHG emissions source and a sink.
 There are multiple ways in which farming processes, including growing crops, production of biogases and energy fuels, can capture CO2, from the air and turn it into a wide range of foods, fibres and fuels.
 Farmers also have the ability to protect carbon reserves already present in soils and vegetation by carrying out more modern farming techniques, such a reduced/zero tillage and pasture-fed livestock.

 Emissions from UK farms currently amount to about 10% of UK GHG emissions as stated above.
 Therefore, agriculture has a huge responsibility in cutting these harmful gases.
 Reducing these emissions is more difficult than cutting carbon dioxide, because they result from complex natural soil and animal microbial processes.
 But by enhancing the ability to capture carbon, we can use it to generate ‘negative emissions’ – actively removing CO2 from the atmosphere to balance the CH4 and N2O emissions from food production.

 Agricultural businesses need to be part of the solution as the overall impacts faced and caused by climate change will inevitebly have a huge, negative, effect on the industry.
-Farmers and growers are already facing weather extremes of cold, drought and flooding - which is all expected to worsen in the near future if changes are not made.
+Farmers and growers are already facing weather extremes of cold, drought and flooding - which are all expected to worsen in the near future if changes are not made.